Mortgage Renewal · Calgary & Alberta

 Variable Rate

-• Currently prime minus 0.5–1.0% for strong borrowers
+• Prime minus 0.5–1.0% for strong borrowers

-• Payments move with Bank of Canada rate decisions
+• Payments move with Bank of Canada

-• Penalty always just 3 months interest — predictable
+• Penalty always 3 months interest

-• Best if rates expected to fall or you plan to sell early
+• Best if rates expected to fall

 Is breaking your mortgage early worth it?